Frequently Asked Questions about Coronavirus

 What about UM students who are currently studying abroad?

 Effective March 12, UM has canceled all spring 2020 and academic year 2019-20 education abroad programs worldwide.
 This is in response to the Department of State, Level 3 Global Health Advisory, which advises U.S. citizens to reconsider travel abroad due to the global impact of COVID-19.
+The State Department later issued a Level 4 Do Not Travel Advisory for all U.S. citizens.

 Can I travel within the United States on an MUS affiliated- or-sponsored trip?